Revenue-generating chief marketing officers create more shareholder wealth than any other type of CMO.

 They understand revenue attribution.
 They can prove how each marketing dollar spent generates revenue.
 This results in the board and the CEO, giving them more marketing budget to invest.
 And with each new dollar invested, organic revenue growth accelerates.
 As organic revenue growth leads to an increase in free cash flow, and multiple expansion, employing a revenue-generating CMO is tightly correlated to exceptional shareholder wealth creation.

-In this edition of SBI Magazine, we explore the importance of revenue attribution, the different types of revenue attribution, and how you may put this information to use (see “Piloting Revenue Attribution” on page 30).
+I recommend you download the latest .
+In this special edition, we explore the importance of revenue attribution, the different types of revenue attribution, and how you may put this information to use (see “Piloting Revenue Attribution” on page 30).

 Can you become a revenue-generating CMO?
 Hire one?
 Act like one?